Southampton vs Ipswich Town

 Ipswich Town

-Fellow Premier League newcomers Ipswich Town appear to be gradually settling into Premier League life.
+Fellow Premier League newcomers, Ipswich Town, appear to be gradually settling into Premier League life.
 The visitors earned a valuable point in a goalless draw against Brighton last time out.

 Team form